On this page

 Chapter in book

-Footnotes should be kept to a minimum and provided in the form of a list of Notes, numbered consecutively and listed after the Acknowledgements and before the References.
+Please do not use footnotes.
+Endnotes should be kept to a minimum and provided in the form of a list of Notes, numbered consecutively and presented after the Acknowledgements and before the References.

 Notes and Bibliography